 Important: If the UK leaves the EU with no deal, you will no longer be able to use TRACES.
 You will need to follow a different process to import and export animals and animal products to and from the EU.

-Read the latest UK government guidance on Customs clearance for animals and animal products.
+Read the latest UK government guidance on importing and exporting live animals or animal products.

 You can register for TRACES online.